openwisp/openwisp-radius/docs/source/user/api.rst

 **Requires the user auth token (Bearer Token)**.

-Used for SMS verification, allows users to check if a SMS code is already generated for their mobile number.
+Used for SMS verification, allows checking whether an active SMS token was already requested for the mobile phone number of the logged in account.

 .. code-block:: text